DAS4Whales/DAS4Whales/README.md

 * Bouffaut, L., Taweesintananon, K., Kriesell, H. J., Rørstadbotnen, R. A., Potter, J. R., Landrø, M., Johansen, S. E., Brenne, J. K., Haukanes, A., Schjelderup, O., & Storvik, F. (2022).
 Eavesdropping at the Speed of Light: Distributed Acoustic Sensing of Baleen Whales in the Arctic.
 Frontiers in Marine Science, 9, 901348. https://doi.org/10.3389/fmars.2022.901348

-# How-to use the das4whale module
+# How-to use the das4whale package
-[This Jupyter notebook](https://github.com/leabouffaut/DAS4Whales/blob/main/DAS4Whales_ExampleNotebook.ipynb) provides an illustration of the current functionalities of the DAS4Whale python module, available on [GitHub](https://github.com/leabouffaut/DAS4Whales).
-For now, the module enables basic manipulations and visualizations of DAS data such as:
+[This Jupyter notebook](https://github.com/leabouffaut/DAS4Whales/blob/main/DAS4Whales_ExampleNotebook.ipynb) provides an illustration of the current functionalities of the DAS4Whale python package, available on GitHub https://github.com/leabouffaut/DAS4Whales.
+For now, the package enables basic manipulations and visualizations of DAS data such as:

+* reading the metadata and loading DAS strain data from a hdf5 file -- functionalities available in the module ´das4whale.data_handle´,
-* high-pass, band-pass and frequency-wavenumber (f-k) filtering,
+* high-pass, band-pass and frequency-wavenumber (f-k) filtering -- functionalities available in the module das4whale.ds,
-* spatio-temporal (t-x plot) and spatio-spectral (f-x plot) representations,
+* spatio-temporal (t-x plot), spatio-spectral (f-x plot) and single channel spectro-temporal (spectrogram) representations -- functionalities available in the moduledas4whale.plot,
-* single channel spectrograms and sound playbacks
+* single channel sound playbacks -- functionality available in this notebook All functions have built-in documentation accessible through the pythonic help(das4whale.module.function).

 If you don't have DAS data, we've got you covered!
 This notebook is set to automatically download a file from the RAPID: Distributed Acoustic Sensing on the OOI’s Regional Cabled Array experiment in Oregon, which is available in open access.
 The data we'll look at was recorded using an OptaSense interrogator and is saved in the hdf5 format.
 To learn more about this experiment see: